-Miss Bish’s unparalleled achievements as a young performer gave her the credibility and determination to launch The Joy of Music international television series as a platform for awareness and appreciation of ‘the king of instruments.”
+Miss Bish’s unparalleled achievements as a young performer gave her the credibility and determination to launch The Joy of Music international television series in 1982 as a platform for awareness and appreciation of “the king of instruments.”
 Broadcast to over 300 million people around the world each week, The Joy of Music combines exhilarating organ and ensemble performances with an informative, inspirational narrative and exciting world travel.
 The Joy of Music catalog boasts over 500 episodes featuring famous cathedrals, concert halls, churches and organs.
-This tremendous outreach to the general public on behalf of the organ as well as her longevity as a leading recitalist distinguishes Miss Bish in the world of music.
+This tremendous outreach to the general public on behalf of the organ and Diane Bish’s longevity as a leading recitalist distinguish her in the world of music.

 Miss Bish has recorded on the foremost organs of the world and was the first American woman to record on the four organs of Freiburg Cathedral, Germany.
 Featured on over 30 of her recordings are music for organ and orchestra, brass and organ, great organ masterpieces, organ and harp, original works, and hymn arrangements.
 The sparkling creativity and artistry of Diane Bish are equally evident in her compositions.
 She has composed numerous solo pieces, arrangements, and full symphonic works that have received much acclaim and are performed regularly due to her ability to combine musical quality with accessibility.

-Her list of creative projects also includes the Diane Bish Signature Series by Allen line of digital organs.
-Working closely with the technicians and designers at Allen Organ Company, Miss Bish beautifully combined her musical vision and expertise with the superior technical design of the Allen Organ.
-Many Diane Bish Organs have been installed around the country and are available through the Allen Organ Company.
+Her list of creative projects also includes the “Diane Bish Signature Series by Allen” line of digital organs.
+Working closely with the technicians and designers at the Allen Organ Company, Bish beautifully combined her musical vision and expertise with the superior digital design of the Allen Organ.
+Many Diane Bish Signature Series Organs have been installed around the country and are available through the Allen Organ Company.